Your marriage may just not make it 'until death do you part.'

 3. You feel alone.

 This, by far, is one of the most obvious signs that a marriage is in serious trouble.
 It may manifest in a number of ways, from feeling that you're the only one putting effort into the relationship, to simply not sharing your thoughts, feelings or time with your partner.
 If you rarely feel like sharing in things with your partner or if you feel like he or she just isn't trying to help keep it together, your marriage may be in trouble.
 Your spouse may also start trying to keep you away from their friends and family, which can also make you feel lonely.
-3 Tips For Finding Love Again After Divorce
+3 Must-Follow Rules For Finding (Baggage-Free) Love After Divorce

 4. You have no interest in improving the relationship.